Continual learning under domain transfer with sparse synaptic bursting: Task-specific modularity.

 \section{Task-specific modularity.}

+All analysis henceforth concerns regulation of the third convolutional layer of the classification network (C3) unless otherwise stated.
+Qualitatively similar results were obtained for the regulation of other convolutional layers (Appendix 5-13).

 Past efforts to solve catastrophic forgetting have relied on task-specific modules for conditionally modifying disjoint sets of weights \cite{Ellefsen2015, Kirkpatrick2017, Javed2019, Beaulieu2020}.
-To determine whether regulation in TSAR is calibrated for such task-specific modularity (\hyperref[fig:Figure 1]{Fig.1B}), we reason that task-specific modules should be characterized by heightened synaptic activity within a given task but reduced activity for all other tasks.
+To determine whether regulation in TSAR is calibrated for such task-specific modularity (Figure 1B), we reason that task-specific modules should be characterized by heightened synaptic activity within a given task but reduced activity for all other tasks.
 Task-Specific activity for synapse $i$ in layer $\ell$ is computed as the average regulatory signal governing that synapse, $\eta_{i}^{\ell}$, over all $K$ instances of a given task, $C$ (Eq.\ref{eq:2}).
-Meanwhile, Task-Agnostic activity is computed as the average Task-Specific activity over all tasks not equal to $C$ (Eq.\ref{eq:3}).
-In accordance with prior work \cite{LeCunoptimalbrain, SynFlow}, we take activity to be a proxy for salience, and therefore regard ranked activity as ordered importance.
-For Grow, regulation is approximately scale-free (\hyperref[fig:Figure 3]{Fig.3D,E}); as such, we are concerned with logarithmic rank \cite{Dodds2020}.
-Task-specific modularity, or its absence, can then be visualized by plotting ranked Task-Specific activity against ranked Task-Agnostic activity for each task under domain transfer (\hyperref[fig:Figure 3]{Fig.3A}).
+Task-Agnostic activity is computed as the average Task-Specific activity over all tasks not equal to $C$ (Eq.\ref{eq:3}).
+In accordance with prior work \cite{LeCunoptimalbrain, SynFlow}, we take activity to be a proxy for weight salience, and therefore regard ranked activity as ordered importance.
+For Grow, regulation is heavy-tailed (Figure 3D); as such, we are concerned with \textit{logarithmic} rank \cite{Dodds2020}.
+Task-specific modularity, or its absence, can then be visualized by plotting ranked Task-Specific activity against ranked Task-Agnostic activity for each task under domain transfer (Figure 3A).

-We find that the synapses which are most active on a given task are among the most active overall (\textit{synaptic recycling}).
+We find that the synapses which are the most active on a given task are among the most active overall.
 Indeed, the majority of weights rank similarly over all tasks as they do for any individual task.
-Finally, we do not find that any synapse which ranks high for any given task ranks low for all other tasks.
+Finally, we do not find that any synapse which ranks high for any given task also ranks low for all other tasks.
 Thus, we do not see evidence for task-specific \textit{modularity} in the output of the regulatory network.